Gdi87/Webscrapper/README.md

  Web Scrapper
- for scrapping webpages to get *img* files
+ for scrapping webpages to get *img* files in csv